gumho/antplanner2/README.md

 by Ryan Hsu

+> ⚠️⚠️⚠️ **Update 12/5/2020** ⚠️⚠️⚠️ The AntPlanner application on antplanner.appspot.com will be shutdown on January 31, 2021.
+For more information, see my message [here](https://github.com/gumho/antplanner2/wiki/AntPlanner-Is-Shutting-Down-Jan-31,-2021).
+The antplanner2 code will continue to remain available.

 This is a revamp of the original Antplanner.
 The motivation for the rewrite is mainly to improve Antplanner by improving code quality.
 There are a few reasons for this:

 **Foster code contribution**